Contact Us!

 or call (202) 543-8919 ext.
 11.

-Encina, is now the 5th President and CEO of the U.S. Capitol Historical Society.
+Roswell Encina is the 5th President and CEO of the U.S. Capitol Historical Society.
 He comes to the position having served as the Chief Communications Officer for the Library of Congress and joins the Society after a nearly three-decade career that has spanned national cultural institutions, government partnerships, and broadcast journalism.

 Phone: 202-543-8919 ext.
 37